carbon-design-system/design-system-website/src/content/getting-started/developers/developers.md

 @import 'node_modules/@carbon/components/card/card';
 ```

-Importing a component this way will bring in any dependencies that component has well; the import system dedupes dependencies, so shared dependendencies between components will not create extra CSS
+Importing a component this way will bring in any dependencies that component has as well.
+The import system removes duplicate dependencies, so shared dependencies between components will not create extra CSS.

 #### Namespacing